 Designer: To be appraised.

 Manufacturer: Massive, Kontich and Wommelgem, Belgium. (attributed)

-Other versions: Made is some varieties.
+Other versions: This 1970s chrome globe table lamp was made is several varieties.
 A big brass version is also on display here on Vintageinfo.

-This lamp has no marks or whatsoever.
+This 1970s chrome globe table lamp has no marks or whatsoever.
 Inside is written with a pencil: 43.